Can Tow Truck Insurance Help Your Business Do Better?

 Collision and Comprehensive Insurance

-Collision insurance pays for the repairs and replacements of your tow truck in case of a collision with another vehicle or an object.
-Comprehensive insurance provides compensation in case of fire, theft, vandalism, windstorm, thunderstorm, and other similar perils.
+Collision insurance pays for the repairs as well as replacements of your tow truck in case of a collision with another vehicle or an object.
+Comprehensive insurance provides compensation in case of fire, theft, vandalism, windstorm, thunderstorm, as well as other similar perils.

 In a nutshell, comprehensive insurance protects you from every peril except for collisions.
 It’s important to get both coverage options so you don’t expose your truck to unnecessary expenses.